Chart Color Schemes

 Health performance in Lambton - New Lambton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Private health cover is very high at approximately 57% of the total population (~10,122 people).
-The most common medical conditions are mental health issues and arthritis, impacting 10.5 and 8.7% of residents respectively.
-65.7% of residents declare themselves completely clear of medical ailments compared to 64.9% across the Rest of NSW.
-There are 17.6% of residents aged 65 and over (3,123 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The rate of private health cover is very high at approximately 57% of the total population (~10,122 people).
+The most common medical conditions in the area are mental health issues and arthritis, impacting 10.5 and 8.7% of residents respectively.
+65.7% of residents declare themselves completely clear of medical ailments compared to 64.9% across Rest of NSW.
+As of June 2021, 17.6% of residents are aged 65 and over (3,123 people).
+Health outcomes among seniors present some challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health